007-Tjinbao/007-Tjinbao/README.md

 - 👋 Hi, I’m jinbao.
-- 👀 I’m interested in c/c++.
+- 👀 I’m interested in unreal engine, computer vision and machine learning.
-- 🌱 I’m currently learning algorithm in ML.
+- 🌱 Nice to meet you, bro.🎉
 - 💞️
 - 📫 tianjinbaoemail@163.com